froststevefrost/RHCSA-Test/README.md

 # RHCSA-Test
 Files for practicing RHCSA exam

-These tasks are based on the competencies that Red Hat has set forth and all files, test, labs, etc were handcrafted by myself.
+These tasks are based on the competencies that Red Hat has set forth.
+All files, test, labs, etc were handcrafted by myself.

 The RHCSA Competencies for RHEL8 are included in the "rhcsa_competencies" file.

-Follow the instructions in the file "rhcsa_lab".
+Follow the instructions in the file "rhcsa_rubric".